nOtelite-oss/BJA-CVCX-Remake/README.md

-This is a simulation where you can simulate contionus blackjack games and achive game datas from it
+This is a simulation where you can simulate continuous blackjack games and achive game datas from it

 It includes card counting, and basic strategy